-Sky Stream, the standalone streaming box from Sky, represents a major shift for Sky.
-But let’s not forget, Sky already has a long-running streaming service: NOW (formerly NOW TV).
+Sky Stream, Sky’s standalone streaming box, represents a major shift for Sky.
+But let’s not forget that Sky has another long-running streaming service: NOW (formerly NOW TV).

 When Sky’s streaming TV (Sky Glass) launched in 2021, it was already a competitor to NOW, with it being based around streaming instead of a satellite dish, and the no-long-contracts pricing.
 But with Glass, you also had to buy a whole new TV set.

-Sky Stream, which launched in late 2022 (see our full Sky Stream review), only requires a small box – and an ongoing subscription to Sky.
-It’s also based on streaming via broadband, and you can get it on a 31-days contract.
+Sky Stream, which launched in late 2022 (see our full Sky Stream review), requires only a small box and an ongoing subscription to Sky.
+It’s also based on streaming via broadband, and you can get it on a 31-day contract.
 Sounds familiar?

-Sky Stream and NOW will be going head to head, both with their own pros and cons – NOW is cheaper than Stream, but it doesn’t have 4K content.
+Therefore, Sky Stream and NOW are competing, each with its own pros and cons.
+NOW is cheaper than Stream, but you have to pay extra for certain features.
 Stream offers Freeview channels via broadband, but you can’t “take it with you” when you travel.

 Sky’s Global Chief Product Officer, Fraser Stirling, told me when Stream launched that there’s room for both Sky Stream and Sky’s NOW, and they’re aimed at different audiences with different needs.

-But is that indeed the case?
-In this in-depth comparison, we’ll take a closer look at Sky’s competing streaming services, and check which one is better – and for whom.
+But is that indeed the case, especially after NOW finally introduced a 4K tier?
+In this in-depth comparison, we’ll examine Sky’s competing streaming services and determine which one is better – and for whom.

 - Note: This article was originally published in October 2022, and has since been updated with new information and pricing details.